+Next Header

-Next Header The Next Header field is set to 108, IPComp Datagram, [RFC-1700].
-All other IPv6 header fields are kept unchanged, including any non-compressed header options.
+The Next Header field is set to 108, IPComp Datagram, [RFC1700].

+All other IPv6 header fields are kept unchanged, including any noncompressed header options.

 The IPComp header is placed in an IPv6 packet using the same rules as the IPv6 Fragment Header.
 However if an IPv6 packet contains both an IPv6 Fragment Header and an IPComp header, the IPv6 Fragment Header MUST precede the IPComp header in the packet.
+Note: Other IPv6 headers may be present between the IPv6 Fragment Header and the IPComp header.

 3.3.
-IPComp Header Structure The four-octet header has the following structure:
+IPComp Header Structure

+The four-octet header has the following structure: